open-o11y/opentelemetry-collector-o11y/exporter/cortexexporter/README.md

-Note: this exporter intends to import and use the [Prometheus remote write exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/master/exporter/prometheusremotewriteexporter) from upstream; However, since the Prometheus remote write exporter has not been fully merged upstream, the OpenTelemtry Collector code has been copied to `/internal` folder of this project, and a replace directive in `go.mod` redirects imports of `go.opentelemtry.io/collector` to `/internal`.
-Once upstream code is fully merged and stable, the Collector copy and the replace directive in this project can be removed.
+Note: this exporter intends to import and use the [Prometheus remote write exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/master/exporter/prometheusremotewriteexporter) from upstream; However, since the Prometheus remote write exporter has not been fully merged upstream, the OpenTelemtry Collector code has been copied to `/internal` folder of this project, and a replace directive in `go.mod` redirects imports of `go.opentelemtry.io/collector` to `/internal/opentelemtry-collector`.
+Once upstream code is fully merged and stable, the Collector code and the replace directive in this project can be removed.

 Same as the Prometheus remote write exporter, this exporter checks the temporality and the type of each incoming metric and only exports the following combination: